marlonsalinas/Dreamly/README.md

 Getting started: https://dreamlyy.herokuapp.com/

-Next steps: Create authentication to allow users to creat their own accounts
+Next steps: Create authentication to allow users to create their own accounts, create a forum for users to communicate with each other and pass around advice to lucid dream and personal stories